antoBit/antodev/src/blog/2023-01-26-🌍-expose-yourself-…-your-work.md

 > ngrok is a simplified API-first ingress-as-a-service that adds connectivity, security, and observability to your apps with no code changes.

 What!?
-Let’s translate this: ngrok is an application that creates a tunnel between you computer and the internet, solving a couple of the most commons hiccups when developing web applications:
+Let’s translate this: ngrok is an application that creates a tunnel between your computer and the internet, solving a couple of the most commons hiccups when developing web applications:

 ```ba
 brew install ngrok/ngrok/ngrok